SamsonYuBaiJian/SamsonYuBaiJian.github.io/main.md

 # About Me
 I am interested in AI/ML research for medicine and science.

-I am an incoming PhD student at NUS Medicine with [Prof. Dianbo Liu](https://www.cogai4sci.com/).
+I am an incoming PhD student (starting January 2025) at NUS Medicine with [Prof. Dianbo Liu](https://www.cogai4sci.com/).

 Before this, I earned a Master of Computing (AI Specialization) from National University of Singapore and a Bachelor of Engineering (Information Systems Technology and Design) with Honors (Distinction) from Singapore University of Technology and Design.